 Well stick around today and I’m going to show you how it works.

-I’m Scott from Lakelands Physio and I’m going to show you how to use these cups.
+I’m Scott from Lakelands and Miami Physio and I’m going to show you how to use these cups.

 The technique that I’ve learned is called functional release cupping.
 It’s not just traditional Chinese medicine cupping, it’s a little bit different, it’s more of a Western style.